hamrouniraed07/hamrouniraed07/README.md

 <div align="center">
   <img src="https://quotes-github-readme.vercel.app/api?type=horizontal&theme=tokyonight" />
   <br/><br/>
-  <i>⚡ "The goal is not to be better than others — it's to be better than yesterday." ⚡</i>
+  <i>⚡ "The best AI engineer is not the one who knows the most models — it's the one who ships the most solutions." ⚡</i>
 </div>